charlesdethibault/AI-Trading---KNN-using-OHLC/README.md

 Please click on the the Jupyter Notebook saved in this repo to have access to the paper.

-I recommend you to register a profile on Quandl but be able to access the API freely.
+I recommend you to register a profile on Quandl to be able to access the API freely.

 Enjoy!